 Another form of dispersion can also be witnessed in optics, more commonly in camera lenses.
 The same principle is applied here.
-As light hits the front element of a lens it is separated as it makes it's way down to the camera's sensor.
-Depending on the quality of the glass used for the lens, colour fringing can occur.
+As light hits the front element of a lens it is separated as it makes its way down to the camera's sensor.
+Depending on the quality of the glass used for the lens, color fringing can occur.
 This is more commonly known as 'Chromatic Aberration'.

-Note: Adding dispersion to your renders will not only add that extra touch of realism, but it will also increase your rendering time as more computing power is needed.
+Note: Adding dispersion to your renders will not only add that extra touch of realism but will also increase your rendering time as more computing power is needed.